surykartka/BLISS_test/README.md

 This paragraph corresponds to commands from [`cmd_4.sh`](cmd_4.sh).

 * Histogram of read lengths (with barcodes left) is shown in [a plot](analysis/read_length_distribution.pdf).
-* The first 10 nucleotides in R1 reads plotted in [WebLogo](https://weblogo.berkeley.edu/logo.cgi):
+* The first and last 10 nucleotides in R1 and R2 reads, respectively, plotted in [WebLogo](https://weblogo.berkeley.edu/logo.cgi):
 ![alt text](analysis/first_10.png)

 * Therefore, we assume barcode as 'AGACTC'.
 Numbers of R1 reads starting with the exact barcode: